 As with any knife-related subject, quality is largely determined by how much it costs.
 True “name brand” Damascus steel is of the highest quality.
 Devin Thomas, Chad Nichols, Brad Vice, and Rob Thomas are all makers that forge each billet with quality and care.
 Knives made from these steels will make fantastic knives.
 Unfortunately cheap knockoff stuff from China, Pakistan and India shows up on Ebay and other online retailers all the time.
 These knives are junk and will disappoint you.
 The rule of thumb is, if the price is too good to be true, it is.

 If you have more questions on the subject, I’ll be more than happy to answer you in the comments.

-For a great video explanation of Damascus steel from Knifemaker Walter Sorrells, click here.
-One of the best pieces on the subject, and a perfect compliment to this article
+For a great video explanation of Damascus steel from Knifemaker, click below. it is a great compliment to this article

 Knifemaker Will Woods is owner of Woods Bladeworks.
 He is TTAK’s “Knifemaker in Residence” and contributing author.